Colorado Springs Bear Creek Dog Park

 - Keep Right at the fork and merge onto Unitah Street

 - Turn Left onto N 21st Street for 1.4 miles

 - Turn Right at Rio Grande Street and you have arrived

 Don’t forget sunscreen and a hat.
 Woof, this dog park is fun!

-A two-acre small dog/senior dog area is separated from the general dog area to provide space for those who wish to keep the dog play to a minimum.
+A two-acre small dog/senior dog area is separate from the general off-leash dog population to provide space for those who wish to keep dog play to a minimum.

 There is also a public restroom and fresh water for canines and people.
 You might want to bring a towel in case your pooch gets wet.
-See here for the complete facilities list.
+See here for complete facility information, photos and videos.
 Enjoy!